About the author

 Healthcare can be more expensive than in your home country, especially if you are from the UK and used to the free NHS.

-Make sure you take time out each day to exercise, and it doesn’t have to be a session in the gym; it could be a leisurely walk, swimming, or participating in a hobby/interest that will get you out and about.
+Make sure you take time each day to exercise.
+It doesn’t have to be a session in the gym; it could be a leisurely walk, swimming, or participating in a hobby or interest that gets you out and about.

-Overcoming the challenges of remote work while traveling will make your life and travel experiences stress-free and memorable.
+Overcoming the challenges of remote working while traveling will make your life and travel experiences stress-free and memorable.

 Share This Guide